-The Supplemental Nutrition Assistance Program (SNAP) is the cornerstone of the Nation's nutrition assistance safety net.
-SNAP touches the lives of over one in seven Americans.
-Benefits are available to most people who meet the financial requirements, and the program serves a broad spectrum of low income people.
-In Fiscal Year 2011, SNAP provided about $1.6 billion in food benefits to a monthly average of 1,054,693 people in Washington.
-The program served 97 percent of those eligible for benefits in Washington in 2010.
-SNAP also has an economic multiplier effect; every dollar in new SNAP benefits results in $1.80 in total economic activity.
+The Supplemental Nutrition Assistance Program (SNAP) is the cornerstone of the nation’s nutrition assistance safety net.
+Benefits are available to most people who meet the financial and nonfinancial requirements, and the program serves a broad spectrum of low income people.